-Open for Good - Scotland's Gardens Scheme calls for a nation of Garden Givers!
+Open Your Garden for Good with Scotland’s Gardens Scheme

 Open for Good!
 Find out how to join in here

-Scotland’s Gardens Scheme (SGS) is calling on individuals, community groups, and entire villages or neighbourhoods to throw open their garden gates in 2026 and raise money for good causes.
+Scotland’s Gardens Scheme (SGS) is encouraging individuals, community groups, and entire villages or neighbourhoods to open their garden gates in 2027 and raise money for a charity or good cause close to their heart.

 “Your garden can do good,” says SGS Chief Executive Stewart.
-“It doesn’t need to be pristine or perfect, but it does have to be well loved and cared for — every garden has a story, and by sharing yours, you can raise vital funds for charities and good causes across Scotland.”
+“It doesn’t need to be pristine or perfect, but it does have to be loved — every garden has a story, and by sharing yours, you can raise vital funds for charities and good causes across Scotland.”

-Each year, hundreds of private gardens take part in the SGS programme, with gardens of all shapes, sizes and styles, as well as community and charity gardens, raising hundreds of thousands of pounds for charities.
-In 2024 alone, gardens across Scotland raised over £290,000 for charities and good causes.
+Each year, hundreds of private gardens take part in the SGS programme, raising hundreds of thousands of pounds for charities including private gardens of all shapes, sizes and style, as well as community and charity gardens.
+In 2025 alone, gardens across Scotland raised over £315,500 for charities and good causes.
 60% of funds raised through SGS may go to a charity nominated by the garden opener, with the remaining 40% going to SGS charity and core charities, Perennial, Maggie’s and the Queen’s Nurses.

-Meet like-minded people and be part of a friendly national network of open garden hosts, generous gardeners, garden-loving visitors and volunteers
+• Meet like-minded people and be part of a friendly national network of open garden hosts, generous gardeners and volunteers

-Your opening covered by SGS insurance for garden openers
+• Covered by Scotland’s Gardens Scheme insurance for garden openers

-Your own listing in the famous SGS Yellow Book guide to gardens open for charity, national leaflet and website, as well as our social media and regular e-newsletter
+• Your own listing in the famous SGS Yellow Book guide to gardens open for charity, national leaflet and website

 STORIES FROM THE GARDEN